jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Improvement: The recovery service now uses the insert time of the tuples
 - Improvement: Renamed node states to outdated and ready
 - Bugfix: The checkpoint thread was waiting forever for flushed evenets
+- Bugfix: Don't include the content of the conf/ directory in the jar

 ### Version 0.2.4 (Stable) - 23.04.2017
 - New Feature: Support multiple storage locations